axboe/fio/HOWTO.rst

 .. option:: md_per_io_size=int : [io_uring_cmd] [xnvme]

         Size in bytes for separate metadata buffer per IO.
+For io_uring_cmd these buffers are allocated using malloc regardless of what is set for :option:`iomem`.
 Default: 0.

 .. option:: pi_act=int : [io_uring_cmd] [xnvme]